sunfishcode/wasm-reference-manual/WebAssembly.md

    [instantiated](#table-instantiation).
  - A finite quantity of [call-stack resources] is allocated.
- - A *globals vector* is allocated, which is a heterogeneous vector of globals corresponding to the entries in the module's [Global Section].
+ - A *globals vector* is allocated, which is a heterogeneous vector of globals with an element for each entry in the module's [Global Section], if present.
    The initial value of each global is the value of its [instantiation-time initializer](#instantiation-time-initializers), if it has one, or an all-zeros bit-pattern otherwise.